Skip to main content

 Vehicle Types

-The model divides vehicles into 11 non-overlapping categories based on the type of cargo they typically carry (passengers or freight) and the basic type of vehicle involved (light-duty road vehicles, heavy-duty road vehicles, aircraft, rail, ships, and motorbikes).
-Here is the specific meaning of each of the 11 categories:
+The U.S. model divides vehicles into 11 non-overlapping categories based on the type of cargo they typically carry (passengers or freight) and the basic type of vehicle involved (light-duty road vehicles, heavy-duty road vehicles, aircraft, rail, ships, and motorbikes).
+Below are the specific meaning of each of the 11 categories.
+Categories may vary slightly between different EPS regions (for example, the India EPS represents two-wheelers and three-wheelers).

 This includes the vast majority of vehicle energy use and emissions.
 Excluded vehicle types include general aviation aircraft, military vehicles, passenger ferry boats, non-truck construction vehicles, non-truck agricultural vehicles, and small electric craft such as scooters and golf carts.
-(Note that in most non-U.S. adaptations of the Energy Policy Simulator, the "Passenger ships" category is used to represent passenger ferries, and recreational boats are excluded.)
+(Note that in most non-U.S. adaptations of the Energy Policy Simulator (EPS), the "Passenger ships" category is used to represent passenger ferries, and recreational boats are excluded.)
+Some of the emissions from excluded vehicle types are tracked in the industry sector, such as emissions from construction vehicles.

 Vehicle Technologies